The Impact of the High Cost of Child Care

 Factoring both the price of care and median income in each state, center-based care for toddlers creates the largest cost burden for married couples with children in Nevada (15%), Colorado (14%) and New York (14%), and home-based care for married couples with children in New Mexico (12%), Nevada (11%), California (10%), Colorado (10%), New York (10%) and Washington (10%).

-The failings of the child care market also affect the health of the American economy, costing $122 billion a year in lost earnings, productivity and tax revenue, according to one study.
+The failings and high cost of the childcare market also affect the health of the American economy, costing $122 billion a year in lost earnings, productivity and tax revenue, according to one study.
 All of these challenges put parents under tremendous stress to meet the dual responsibilities of providing for their families and ensuring their children are safe and nurtured.
 The report also found:

 • While 10% of white children (birth to age 5) lived with a family member who had to quit, change or refuse a job because of child care, this figure was 17% for Black and 16% for Latino children.